Nicholas Galitzine: Career

-Early career (2010s)
+Beginnings (2014–2019)

 Galitzine made his professional acting debut in the film The Beat Beneath My Feet (2014), starring alongside Luke Perry.
 He played a lonely teenage boy with musical aspirations who blackmails his neighbour, a former rock star, to mentor him.
 His casting was criticised by The Guardian for the belief that he was too conventionally attractive to play an outcast.
 In 2015, he appeared in a guest role in the episode "The Legend of Terrence Graves" of the TV series Legends.
 He played a blackmailer of an MI6 agent following their homosexual relations.
 He was named a "Star of Tomorrow" by Screen International the same year.
 He starred in the American drama High Strung (2016), in which he played a young violinist who performs in a subway station.

 He played Conor Masters, a young closeted gay student, in the Irish comedy-drama Handsome Devil, which was later nominated for five awards at the 15th Irish Film & Television Awards.
 Empire commented that Galitzine "does good work" at portraying Conor's inner conflict.
 In 2017, he took part in the New Zealand mystery drama The Changeover and the American television film The Watcher in the Woods.
 Galitzine was cast in his first major TV role in the Netflix horror drama series Chambers.
 In 2019, he featured in the drama film Share.

-Breakthrough and recognition (2020s)
+Breakthrough and recognition (2020–present)

 In 2020, Galitzine played the bisexual teenager Timmy in The Craft: Legacy, a sequel to The Craft (1996).
-In 2021, he starred as Prince Robert opposite Camila Cabello in the musical film Cinderella, appearing on seven songs on the soundtrack of film.
+In 2021, he starred as Prince Robert opposite Camila Cabello in the musical film Cinderella, appearing on seven songs on the soundtrack of the film.
 His debut single "Comfort" was released in June 2022.
 Galitzine starred in the Netflix film Purple Hearts, which was released on 29 July 2022.
 It was Galitzine's breakthrough role.
 He played Luke Morrow, a member of the United States Marine Corps, who marries Cassie Salazar, played by Sofia Carson, for her to receive military benefits; they then unexpectedly fall in love.
 To prepare, Galitzine went through basic Marine training.